GenesisFR/DS1TroubleshootingGuide/README.md

 == HD textures ==

+There are currently two HD textures packs available.

+The first one (recommended) is a set of upscaled textures (based on the original) using ESRGAN by Antrad2020: https://www.nexusmods.com/dungeonsiege1/mods/44

-If you want to make your textures look a bit crisper and not washed out anymore, Eksevis ripped the ones from The Legendary Mod (a DS2 mod that ports DS1 content over the DS2 engine): https://www.nexusmods.com/dungeonsiege1/mods/36
+The second one is a set of textures from the Legendary Mod (a DS2 mod that ports DS1 content over the DS2 engine) ripped by Eksevis: https://www.mediafire.com/file/7awhevfmqochnpo/Dungeon_Siege+-+Legendary+textures.zip

-Just place HD.dsres in your Resources folder.

 Note: it seems to work fine on all custom campaigns and doesn't bloat saves (only tested in The Lands of Hyperborea and the Ultima remakes).